ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ## Summary

 TODO: Write why this technique is used?
-Which kind of protection system it allows us to avoid?
+Which kind of protection systems it allows us to avoid?